Integration with Crossplane

 -

-Check the state of the created resources:
+Check the state of the new resources:

 kubectl get network kubectl get subnet kubectl get instance